obsidiansystems/obelisk/lib/route/docs/introduction.md

 #### Aside: `R`

-The `R` type is a type alias that lets us talk about a set of routes, such as `FrontendRoute`, as a whole.
-Recall that a route GADT is declared with a single type variable, and that type variable is fixed for each individual route in that GADT.
+The `R` type is an alias that lets us talk about a set of routes, such as `FrontendRoute`, as a whole.
+The GADT for routes are declared with a single type variable, and that type variable is fixed for each individual route in that GADT.
 It would not be possible to use the individual routes if we were forced to leave the type variable exposed.
 The function would never type-check.
-By using the type alias that wraps a [`DSum` (dependent sum)](https://hackage.haskell.org/package/dependent-sum-0.7.1.0/docs/Data-Dependent-Sum.html#t:DSum) we can specify the available routes in a type signature.
+By using the type alias that wraps the type constructor for the GADT with a [`DSum` (dependent sum)](https://hackage.haskell.org/package/dependent-sum-0.7.1.0/docs/Data-Dependent-Sum.html#t:DSum) we can specify the available routes in a type signature.

 ----